 I can’t do any better than the Cheese School’s description of this class, so once again, with blatant plagiarism, here goes: “Come May, foodie hearts’ swoon at the first sights and flavors of Spring.
 Few of springtime’s pleasures are greeted with as much joy as the wobbly legs and little baa’s of baby goats and lambs.
 Babies on the farm means milk for cheesemakers.
 Author and cheese expert Laura Werlin will lead you in a tasting of the first cheeses of the year.
 She’ll pair her finds with light, lovely wines perfect to celebrate the season.”

 Food and Wine Classic at Aspen

-Taking place in one of the country’s most stunning locations, the 32nd annual Food & Wine Classic at Aspen will bring just as many bells, whistles, and famous chefs as every year before.
+Taking place in one of the country’s most stunning locations, the 33rd annual Food & Wine Classic at Aspen will bring just as many bells, whistles, and famous chefs as every year before.
 This year, I will be presenting two seminars:

 On Friday (and again on Saturday), I’ll be teaming up with Food and Wine’s resident wine expert and senior wine editor, Megan Krigbaum, to present Spanish cheeses, Spanish wines.
 Megan tastes hundreds of wines a month, just as I do cheeses, so we’ve picked our favorites from the Iberian peninsula areas to present for this very special seminar.
 Don’t forget your passport!
 Friday, June 19th, 3:45 – 4:30p and Saturday, June 20th, 3:45 – 4:30p.